|ArtsNorth Calendar | North Country Heritage | Our Members | About AANNH | Contact Us | Home

 Kinetic Art is contemporary art, dependent upon movement for its effect.
 Exhibiting at 42 Maple, a church for kinetic and contemporary art, with a gallery having monthly showings of other artist and themed shows.

 |MT.
 WASHINGTON VALLEY (including western Maine, Tamworth & Freedom)|

 10 Black Mountain Road/Route 16A (behind Grammar School), Jackson (603) 383-6861

+The Whitney Center engages the public in recreational, cultural and educational pursuits.
 The Community Center offers many options and spaces for public use.
 There is a large, multipurpose Main Hall with a stage and seating up to 250.
 The bright Art Room has working height tables and stools to accommodate about 15 people.
 A small conference room, with a table and chairs, is an additional option for up to 8 people.
 The large Kitchen has a gas stove and countertop space, with a pass through into the Main Hall.
 Detailed information and availability can be found on the Grammar School's website.
 Handicap accessible